boomlich/boomlich.github.io/_posts/2022-07-11-personal-website.md

 For displaying the project cards, custom javascript logic was written.
 This includes the tag-filtering, allowing the user to only display the projects with the desired tag.
 Also, the video playback when the mouse hovers over a tile was custom javascript.

-The entire source code for the website is available on github.
-This website uses the default Minima theme as a base, but heavely modified.
-Pretty much all the style and layout's have been modified in a major way to fit the style I wanted.

 ### Building an resume with json

 Another perk of using jekyll, is that is handels json files with ease.
 Through its liquid templating language I was able